Keratoconus: Causes, symptoms and 10 treatment options

 Keratoconus can occur in one or both eyes and often begins during a person's teens or early 20s.

-Keratoconus Symptoms and Signs
+Keratoconus signs and symptoms

-New research suggests the weakening of the corneal tissue that leads to keratoconus may be due to an imbalance of enzymes within the cornea.
+Research suggests the weakening of the corneal tissue that leads to keratoconus may be due to an imbalance of enzymes within the cornea.
 This imbalance makes the cornea more susceptible to oxidative damage from compounds called free radicals, causing it to weaken and bulge forward.

 Risk factors for oxidative damage and weakening of the cornea include a genetic predisposition, explaining why keratoconus often affects more than one member of the same family.

 READ NEXT: How Down Syndrome Affects Eyes and Vision